Doctor Who: The Lost Stories (The First Doctor)

 Synopsis: The TARDIS lands on “the Tenth Planet”, a world identical to the Earth but whose orbit around the Sun is diametrically opposite to our planet's, and which has therefore gone undetected.
 This world is very much like Earth, but there are subtle differences: four-leaf clovers are plentiful, for example, and glass refracts oddly.
 Most notably, women are the dominant sex while men struggle for equality.
 The leader of the planet is Barbara's double, and Barbara is kidnapped by rebels.
 Meanwhile, the Doctor, Susan and Ian are embroiled in the struggle for male suffrage.

-The Hounds Of Time The First Doctor The Second Doctor
+The Hounds Of Time The First Doctor

-Characters: The First or Second Doctor, Ben, Polly
+Characters: The First Doctor, Ben, Polly

 Episodes: 4